Criminal Justice for Professionals Bachelor's Program FAQ

 The transferability of a course is always up to the institution to which the student is transferring.
 Students interested in the transferability of their credits should contact the Office of Teaching and Learning for further information. [return to top]

 New England Institute of Technology is the proud recipient of a grant from the Feinstein Foundation.
 To satisfy the terms of the grant, the College has developed a one-credit community enrichment course which includes hands-on community enrichment projects.
-The course can be taken for a few hours per quarter, spread over several quarters.
+The course can be taken for a few hours per term, spread over several terms.
 Students who are already engaged in community enrichment on their own may be able to count that service towards course credit. [return to top]

 The cost of your program will be as outlined in your enrollment agreement, along with the cost for books and other course materials.
-Tuition is charged on a per-credit basis, with certain fees charged on a per-quarter basis. [return to top]
+Tuition is charged on a per-credit basis, with certain fees charged on a per-term basis. [return to top]

 The Office of Career Services assists New England Tech students and graduates at the East Greenwich, RI campus and online in resume writing, interviewing skills, and the development of a job search strategy.
 Upon completion of their program, students may submit a resume to be circulated to employers for employment opportunities that, for the most part, may exist in Rhode Island, Massachusetts and Connecticut.
 Employers regularly contact the Office of Career Services about our graduates.
 In addition, our Office of Career Services contacts employers to develop job leads.
 A strong relationship with employers exists as a result of New England Tech’s training students to meet the needs of industry for over fifty years.
 No school can, and New England Tech does not, guarantee to its graduates employment or a specific starting salary. [return to top]